PSriVarshan/IBM-Z-Datathon-Project/README.md

 # IBM-Z-Datathon-Project

-##  AlzWELL : AI Models for Alzheimer's and Patient Readmission Prediction
+##  AlzWELL: Bridging AI and Healthcare for Alzheimer's and Readmission Challenges

 ### Alzheimer's disease prediction using Bio markers